Alpha and Beta Readers: What Are They and Why Bother?

 Leigh Pierce

-Leigh Pierce née Cheak is a poet/writer living in Nashville, TN with her new husband and her cats, Mila and Misha.
+Leigh Pierce née Cheak is a poet/writer and IngramSpark Key Accounts Sales Manager living just outside Nashville, TN, with her husband and two tiny humans.
 She obtained her MFA in Creative Writing at Western Kentucky University.
-Her poems have appeared in The Poetry Gymnasium, 2nd Ed.; Wildflower Press’ Anthology: Wild Voices, Vol. 2; The Windhover; The McNeese Review; and Beecher’s Magazine, among others.
+Her poems have appeared in The Poetry Gymnasium, 2nd Ed.; The Windhover; The McNeese Review; and Beecher’s Magazine, among others.

 Trending